olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part2.md

 with the [Python requests library][py/requests] (it has support for socks proxying), but that caused unacceptable performance loss and instability as requests blocks the [asyncio event loop][py/asyncio] waiting for a response.
-Instead, I implement my own doh-stub like tool.
+I could have patched it to use the more mature [aiohttp][py/aiohttp] python library, but instead, I implement my own doh-stub like tool.
 I'll go into details on this in the next couple of posts.

 Other posts in this series: